magnum-af/magnum.af/README.md

 # Installation Guide
 ## Docker:
-Build the respective Docker images by running the provided dockerfiles in the project directory:
+For GPU support build the image provided in the Dockerfile by running the following command in the project's root directory:

-`$ docker build -t magnum.af.cpu -f Dockerfile.cpu .`
+`$ nvidia-docker build -t magnum.af -f Dockerfile --build-arg user="$UID" .`

+For CPU support only use:

-`$ docker build -t magnum.af.opencl -f Dockerfile.opencl .`
+`$ docker build -t magnum.af.cpu -f Dockerfile.cpu --build-arg user="$UID" .`

+For running simulations, use the provided script in 'scripts/magnum.af.docker', e.g.:

+$ magnum.af.docker sp4.py

 ## Build scipt:
 Execute the provided installation script: